johnnyquid/Raku-Templates/Readme.md

 The content of code/tools must be in ~/.raku/tools.

-In the download section you can find an installer that automate this process.
+In the downloads section you can find an installer that automates this process.

 Instructions
 ____________